shadowbattalion/TrentGlobalProject1/README.md

 <br>

 ### Structure
-<p>Linear Structure</p>
+Linear Structure

-<p>Information will be organised in a way that there is a minimal obstruction to the map as much as possible</p>
+Information will be organised in a way that there is a minimal obstruction to the map as much as possible

 <br>
 <br>

 ### Skeleton
-<p>Inspiration for the design is taken from this website https://www.openstreetmap.org/ .
-It fits the idea of simplicity and fast interaction for users in order to get the information at a quick glance</p>
+The idea of simplicity and fast interaction for users in order to get the information at a quick glance